Eça de Queiroz: Adaptations

-Os Maias was adapted three Times.
-The First in 1979 by RTP Rádio e Televisão de Portugal as a 3 episode TV Series.
+Os Maias has been adapted three times.
+The first, in 1979, by RTP Rádio e Televisão de Portugal as a 3 episode TV series.
 The second in 2001 by Rede Globo as a series, available through Globo's Streaming Service Globoplay.
-And the third, again by RTP Rádio e Televisão de Portugal in 2015 as a 4 episode TV Series (that has also a condensed theatrical movie version).
+The third, again by RTP, was in 2015 as a 4-episode TV Series (that has also a condensed theatrical movie version).
 This series is available on RTPs streaming service RTP Play.